Mesothelioma Treatment Options at Dana-Farber Cancer Institute

 In 1969, the foundation extended its state-of-the-art treatments to cancer patients of all ages.
 To honor Farber and his compassion for patients, the foundation changed its name to the Sidney Farber Cancer Center in 1974.
 It became the Dana-Farber Cancer Institute in 1983 to commemorate the Charles A. Dana Foundation and its long-term support for cancer research.

 Despite changes to the treatment center’s name and focus over the years, one thing has remained constant: A strong commitment to improving cancer care.
 Dana-Farber sets itself apart from other leading cancer centers by dedicating an equal amount of effort to scientific research and patient care.
-Close collaboration in these areas laid the foundation for future progress in treating and preventing cancer at the facility.
+Close collaboration in these areas laid the foundation at the facility for future progress in treating and preventing cancer.

 Dana-Farber Cancer Institute Excels at Research

 Medical oncologists, such as mesothelioma specialist Dr. Pasi A. Jänne, are breaking ground in the study of genetic factors that cause cancers to grow and spread.
-Jänne performs innovative laboratory studies at Dana-Farber/Brigham and Women’s Cancer Center to help scientists better understand mutated epidermal growth factor receptors (EGFR).
+Jänne performs innovative laboratory studies at Dana-Farber Brigham Cancer Center to help scientists better understand mutated epidermal growth factor receptors.
 Jänne believes that investigating ways to inhibit these receptors can prevent cancerous cells from resisting therapy.
 The research also may lead to more effective treatments for malignant mesothelioma and lung cancer.

 Mesothelioma Clinical Trials at Dana-Farber Cancer Institute

 - A randomized phase II clinical trial comparing the effectiveness of pembrolizumab (Keytruda) against using pembrolizumab with anetumab ravtansine for patients with mesothelin-positive pleural mesothelioma.